osulp/LCSH-BT_subject_analysis/README.md

 ...
 ```

+### Analysis and Presentation

-**"Steps" 7-9 produce text files rather than XML for presenting the topic model.
-They each are run on the topic graph or topic model output from steps 5 or 6 and do not have to be run in sequence.**
+"Steps" 7-9 produce text files rather than XML for presenting the topic model.
+Steps 8 and 9 are run on the topic graph output from step 5; step 7 is run on the topic model output from step 6.
+These do not have to be run in sequence.

 7. Generate a tabular (CSV) overview of the model.
 This presents two tables:
   - The first is all top-level, terminus-term topics that meet a given "threshold" or minimum number of representative-term occurrences as specified in the "threshold" parameter (default 10; 1 to return all top-level topics).